groupdocs-viewer/GroupDocs.Viewer-for-Java/Docs/content/viewer/java/developer-guide/advanced-usage/viewing/view-word-documents/_index.md

 ## Supported Text Formats

-The following Text formats are supported by the [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java).
+The following Text formats are supported by the [GroupDocs.Viewer](https://products.groupdocs.com/viewer).

 Auto Detection means that [GroupDocs.Viewer for Java](https://products.groupdocs.com/viewer/java) can determine the type of the Text file by reading the information in the file header.